ollama/ollama/docs/faq.md

 ## Does Ollama send my prompts and answers back to Ollama.ai to use in any way?

 No. Anything you do with Ollama, such as generate a response from the model, stays with you.
 We don't collect any data about how you use the model.
 You are always in control of your own data.

-## Does Ollama use the OpenAI API?

-As of November 14, 2023, Ollama does not use the OpenAI API.
-The Ollama API is documented at [jmorganca/ollama/docs/api](./api) and works differently from how the OpenAI API works.
-We are investigating other options that may offer more compatibility.
-Until then, some of our users have had success with using [LiteLLM](https://docs.litellm.ai/docs/providers/ollama) in front of Ollama.

 ## How can I use Ollama in VSCode to help me code?